codeeverything/planck-mvc/README.md

 - PUT - 201 CREATED
 - DELETE - 204 NO CONTENT

-If these don't suit your needs you can currently override the behavior by having a ```afterAction``` function in your controller.
+If these don't suit your needs you can currently override the behavior by having an empty (or custom) ```afterAction``` function in your controller.
 In future I aim to make the process more flexible.

 ### Throw RESTful errors